Azure/azure-powershell/src/KeyVault/KeyVault/help/Update-AzKeyVaultManagedHsm.md

 ```

 ### -EnablePurgeProtection
 specifying whether protection against purge is enabled for this managed HSM pool.
 The setting is effective only if soft delete is also enabled.
-Enabling this functionality is irreversible
+Enabling this functionality is irreversible.

 ```yaml
 Type: System.Management.Automation.SwitchParameter